ult1m4/alpine-vps/README.md

 8. Clear Logging & Finalization
    Verbose timestamps, error context (including mount/GRUB logs), and safe reboot steps give you instant insight and a one-shot installation.

+# things to add

+Potential support for other distros with auto-fetch isos

+UEFI support via grub-efi

+Optional disk encryption

+Cloud-init or SSH provisioning hooks

+A --dry-run or --no-reboot flag for testing